cybertheopal/Threat-Hunting-T1059/README.md

 ![Command-and-Scripting-Interpreter-PowerShell-–-T1059 001-1](https://github.com/user-attachments/assets/a05b0159-1a02-49a3-a5f5-d6f432986001)

-# Threat Hunt Report: Command and Scripting Interpreter: PowerShell (T1059.001)
+# hreat Hunt Report: Command and Scripting Interpreter: PowerShell (T1059.001)

 **Detection of Command and Scripting Interpreter: PowerShell**